TheCyberLocal/OmniBrowse/Development.md

 ### URL Handling within Browser Tabs
 - **Tab-Specific URL Bar**:
   - Each tab displays a URL bar directly underneath the navigation bar and above the results, showing the URL of the current page within that tab.
-  - Navigation within a tab (clicking on links in the results) updates this tab-specific URL bar but does not change the main Omnibrowser URL.
+  - Navigation within a tab (clicking on links in the results) updates this tab-specific URL bar but does not change the main OmniBrowser URL.
   - Each tab's URL bar includes left and right arrows to navigate through its individual URL history.
   - Submitting a search in the Omni search bar resets the histories of all individual browser tabs.